Geektoolkit/Dynaframe3/README.md

 Video Demo, how to install, and intro here: https://youtu.be/XEaUsaNEzjY

+Note: Please see the releases section for the latest release.
+The below command will install 2.03 which I consider stable, but there are more features in later releases if you'd like to try them.
+To remove a release just delete the folder and rerun the install script.

 Quickstart: On a raspberry pi based system you'll want to connect to a network, put a few images in the Pictures folder to get started, and then run: